-This unit looks at health, wellbeing and illness as multidimensional, dynamic and subject to different interpretations and contexts.
-Students begin to explore health and wellbeing as a global concept and to take a broader approach to inquiry.
-As students consider the benefits of optimal health and wellbeing and its importance as an individual and a collective resource, their thinking extends to health as a universal right.
-Students look at the fundamental conditions required for health improvement, as stated by the World Health Organisation (WHO).
-Students use this knowledge as background to their analysis and evaluation of variations in the health status of Australians.
-There is a focus on health promotion and improvements in population health over time.
-Students look at various public health approaches and the interdependence of different models as they research health improvements and evaluate successful programs.
+In this unit, students look at health and wellbeing, disease, and illness as being multidimensional, dynamic, and subject to different interpretations and contexts.
+They explore health and wellbeing as a global concept and take a broader approach to inquiry.
+Students consider the benefits of optimal health and wellbeing and its importance as an individual and a collective resource.
+They extend this to health as a universal right, analysing and evaluating variations in the health status of Australians.

+Students focus on health promotion and improvements in population health over time.
+Through researching health improvements and evaluating successful programs, they explore various public health approaches and the interdependence of different models.
+While the emphasis is on the Australian health system, the progression of change in public health approaches should be seen within a global context.

-- Understanding health and wellbeing - Promoting health and wellbeing.
+- Understanding health and wellbeing - Promoting health in Australia.